Hadedayo/JSONIntro/README.md

 To access this repository, clone using HTTPS by copying the HTTPS link and running 'git clone <i>insert https link here'

 ## JSON.parse()
-JSON.parse is used to convert a json to an hash to be raed in Ruby.
+JSON.parse is used to convert a json to an hash to be read in Ruby.

 ##  Running RSpec
 RSpec is a test-driven development tool written in Ruby to test Ruby code.